ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/how_to_create_ip_core_driver/how_to_create_ip_core_driver.rst

    return (uz_axi_read_int32(base_address+C_int32_Data_uz_axi_testIP));
    }

-22. Run the tests, they will pass now.
+22. Run the tests.
+They will pass now.
 23. Add a test for the missing assert:

 .. code-block:: c